 Aces Cracked Procedures and Rules

-“Whenever possible, and feasible, we are trying to follow the recommended “Tournament Director Association (TDA)” guidelines for poker tournaments so that players in one of our tournaments are following the same guidelines they may run into if they play at a casino, and additionally so that we are standardized/consistent between venues.
-However, there may be modifications followed at the Tournament Director’s discretion at each venue to simplify the management of the tournament (for example, we will simply “chip up” smaller chips instead of “racing them off” in order to expedite the chip up process).
-Additionally, our dealers are “volunteers”, be kind to them.
+“Whenever possible and feasible, we try to follow the recommended ‘Tournament Director Association (TDA)’ guidelines for poker tournaments, so that players in one of our tournaments are following the same guidelines they may run into if they play at a casino, and additionally, so that we are standardized/consistent between venues.
+However, there may be modifications followed at the Tournament Director’s discretion at each venue to simplify the management of the tournament (For example: we will simply “chip up” smaller chips instead of “racing them off” in order to expedite the chip up process.).
+Additionally, our dealers are “volunteers”.
+Be kind to them.

 Rules (Exceptions or additions to TDA rules)